Tambi19/swap_skill_platform/README.md

 # 🔁 Skill Swap Platform – Backend

-This is the backend for the **Skill Swap Platform**, a web application that allows users to list their skills, request skills from others, and collaborate through swap requests.
+Introducing **Skill Swap Platform**, a web application that allows users to list their skills, request skills from others, and collaborate through swap requests.

 ---